Epibatidine: Synthesis

 In addition to Corey's method, other notable methods include those of Broka, Huang and Shen, and Clayton and Regan.
+Another synthesis method was published in 2013 by the Russian State Research Institute of Organic Chemistry and Technology.

 Synthetic analogs

-A number of approaches to discovering structural analogs of epibatine that maintain analgesics effects, but without the toxicity, have been attempted.
+A number of approaches to discovering structural analogs of epibatidine that maintain analgesic effects, but without the toxicity, have been attempted.
 For example, Abbott Laboratories has produced derivatives of epibatidine including tebanicline (ABT-594).
 Tebanicline retains analgesic properties while avoiding paralysis by still binding to receptors that control pain perception and having a low affinity for muscle-type nicotinic acetylcholine receptors (nAChR) reducing its paralysis effect.
 Other epibatidine analogs include ABT-418, epiboxidine, and their derivatives.
 A synthesis of epibatidine, utilizing a microbial hydroxylation of an unactivated carbon in a 7-azanorbornane was published in 1999.

 Chemical structure

-Epibatidine is a piperidine pyridine with a structure similar to that of nicotine.
+Epibatidine is a pyrrolidine pyridine with a structure similar to that of nicotine.
 It is a hygroscopic oily substance which is a base.

 Biological effects

 Mechanism of action

 Epibatidine has two mechanisms of action: it can bind to either nicotinic acetylcholine receptors (nAChR) or muscarinic acetylcholine receptors (mAChR).
 Specifically, the analgesic property of epibatidine is believed to take place by its binding to the α4/β2 subtype of nicotinic receptors.
 Epibatidine also binds to the α3/β4 subtype and to a much lesser extent α7 receptors (affinity 300-fold less than for α4/β2) The rank order of affinities for the muscle nicotinic receptors is αε > αγ > αδ.

 Nicotinic acetylcholine receptors are found in the post-synaptic membranes of nerve cells.
-These receptors are an example of ion gated channels where binding by a ligand causes a conformational change allowing ions to cross the membrane into the cell.
+These receptors are an example of gated ion channels where binding by a ligand causes a conformational change allowing ions to cross the membrane into the cell.
 They propagate neurotransmission in the central and peripheral nervous system.
 When neurotransmitters bind to these receptors, ion channels open, allowing Na^{+} and Ca^{2+} ions to move across the membrane.
 This depolarizes the post-synaptic membrane, inducing an action potential that propagates the signal.
 This signal will ultimately induce release of dopamine and norepinephrine, resulting in an antinociceptive effect on the organism.

 The usual neurotransmitter for nAChR is acetylcholine.
 However, other substances (such as epibatidine and nicotine) are also able to bind to the receptor and induce a similar, if not identical, response.
 Epibatidine has an extremely high affinity for nAChRs, depending on the receptor subtype, from 0.05 nM at the α4β2 subtype to 22 nM at the α7 subtype.
 Affinity as well as efficacy (and thus also potency) are much higher than for nicotine.

 The paralytic property of epibatidine takes place after its binding to muscle-type nicotinic receptors.

 Low doses of epibatidine will only affect the nAChRs, due to a higher affinity to nAChRs than to mAChRs.
 Higher doses, however, will cause epibatidine to bind to the mAChRs.